erred/uva-rp2/report/report.md

 and a different implementation would not have this restriction.
 As a result of the above, only raw IP addresses or names resolvable from the public network can be used to address the destination.

+As a practical issue for red teaming operations, the statically linked final binary weighs in at 16MiB, this can be reduced to 4.1MiB by stripping out debug symbols and packing with `upx`, but it is still a large executabe.
+This is a general limitation with Go programs in general.

 ### third party